testdrivenio/django-social-auth/draft.md

 - Initial setup required to register an OAuth application.
 This could be a slight overhead for beginners.
 - 250+ issues on GitHub

-TODO: Does `Initial setup required to register an OAuth application.
-This could be a slight overhead for beginners.` affect both packages?
-Do you not have initial setup for Python Social Auth as well?

 ### Python Social Auth

 #### Pros

-- Provides support for a number of Python web frameworks like Django, Flask, Webpy, Pyramid, and Tornado.
+- Provides support for several Python web frameworks like Django, Flask, Webpy, Pyramid, and Tornado.
 - Supports almost 50 OAuth providers
 - Supports the Django ORM and [MongoEngine](http://mongoengine.org/) ODM
-- It provides a Storage interface to allow users to add more databases.
-TODO: any example or blog post we can point to for this?
+- It provides a Storage interface to allow users to add more ORMs.
+  See how the storage interface is used to create SQLAlchemy ORM [here](https://github.com/python-social-auth/social-storage-sqlalchemy/blob/master/social_sqlalchemy/storage.py).
+Read more about storage interface at the [official documentation](https://python-social-auth.readthedocs.io/en/latest/storage.html#storage-interface).

 #### Cons

-- The documentation is a bit simpler, but it could still use some work with regard to organization
+- The documentation is a bit simpler, but it could still use some work with regard to the organization
+- Initial setup required to register an OAuth application.
+This could be a slight overhead for beginners.
 - Close to 100 open issues on GitHub

 Both packages have their ups and downs.
-However, this post focuses on Django Allauth as it's more popular and supports social auth as well as regular auth via username and password.
+However, this post focuses on Django Allauth as it's more popular and supports social auth and regular auth via username and password.

 ## Django Setup